AYehia0/libsys/README.md

 ## Notes
 - Currently, I am throwing database errors as server errors : `500` lol
+- `npm run dev` won't work as the database is running in the container

 ## Todo
 - [X] Desgin an archicture to follow